comicallybad/ComicallyBot/ReadMe.md

 <div>

-# ComicallyBotTS
+# ComicallyBot

-ComicallyBotTS is a Discord bot built with TypeScript that can do just about everything.
-From moderating your server, providing a modern music player, to keeping a conversation going with its autochat feature, ComicallyBotTS is designed to enhance your Discord experience.
+ComicallyBot is a Discord bot built with TypeScript that has many features.
+From moderating your server, providing a modern music player, to tons of fun commands, ComicallyBot is designed to enhance your Discord experience.

-ComicallyBotTS is made and managed by [ComicallyBad](https://github.com/comicallybad).
+ComicallyBot is made and managed by [ComicallyBad](https://github.com/comicallybad).

 </div>
 </div>